cryptool-org/cryptool1/readme-source.txt

    fill the field for the text in the status bar.

-b) Usage of the icons "Show key" ("Schlssel anzeigen") and "Insert key" ("Schlüssel einfügen"):
+b) Usage of the icons "Show key" ("Schlüssel anzeigen") and "Insert key" ("Schlüssel einfügen"):
    After encrypting a document, you can click on the "Show key" icon within the icon bar (below the menu bar).
 Then the used key for this method is shown and can be copied to an internal, method-specific key-clipboard.